 Lodge’s ‘campus novels’ satirising academic life were the fruit of a long parallel career as an academic, notably at the University of Birmingham – the model for his fictional institution ‘Rummidge’.
 With his friend Malcolm Bradbury he showed readers that non-metropolitan fiction was both vibrant and valid.
-Lodge came to the prize judging as a twice shortlisted novelist (1984 and 1988) while his Out of the Shelter (1970) was longlisted for the Lost Man Booker Prize.
-He is also the author of three plays and, to date, two volumes of autobiography.
+Lodge was Chair of judges in 1989 (awarding the prize to Kazuo Ishiguro for The Remains of the Day).
+He was also a twice-shortlisted novelist (1984 and 1988), while his Out of the Shelter (1970) was longlisted for the Lost Man Booker Prize.
+He was also the author of three plays and two volumes of autobiography.
+He died on 1 January 2025 at the age of 89.

 David Lodge